-- 1. Identify the important skills/techniques needed for a participant in his/her position/role. - 2.
+- 1. Identify the essential skills/techniques needed for a participant in his/her position/role and the part that tactics play (if appropriate). - 2.
 Explain in detail - the strengths of the player/competitor/participant, - the weaknesses of the player/competitor/participant. - 3 Suggest ways in which any strengths or weaknesses might be improved or corrected through training and practice. - 4 Consider physiological, psychological and social factors that might affect performance. - 5 Outline a training programme for the person being analysed.

-Candidates should be able to complete the Analysing and Improving Task using no more than eight sides of A4 paper
+Candidates should be able to complete the Analysing and Improving Task using no more than eight sides of A4 paper.